HamzehAdawi/OllamaUI/README.md

 ### Installing Ollama and Models

-1. Download and install Ollama from the official website:
+1. Download and install Ollama from the official website (LOCALLY hosted):
    https://ollama.com

 2. Verify installation by running in your terminal/command prompt: